George Thomas (surveyor): Master

-Back in England, Bouverie continued his support of Thomas, and he was warranted as Master in November 1808, becoming acting Master in the HMS Fisgard initially on convoy duty, then to the Scheldt in July 1809, in preparation for the Walcheren Campaign.
+Back in England, Bouverie continued his support of Thomas, and he was warranted as Master in November 1808, becoming acting Master of HMS Fisgard initially on convoy duty, then to the Scheldt in July 1809, in preparation for the Walcheren Campaign.
 The campaign involving 40,000 troops in support of Austria in its conflict with France, was a disaster, due largely to disease.
 Thomas, however, spent his time profitably, completing a chart of the Scheldt River.
 The survey, in disputed waters and made without the benefit of earlier charts, included a trigonometric survey, over 1,000 soundings with lead and line, tidal information, and the location of landmarks and buoys.The chart was praised by Thomas Hurd Hydrographer of the Navy as "by far the best nautical survey that has made its appearance since his appointment"..